 The front end was the finale for the Pontiac-copy stacked headlights.
 Sure beats the sad ’68s with their generic-mobile front face (except the hidden-headlight LTDs and XLs).

 This one appears to have the 289 V8, given the lack of a badge indicating big-block power.
-Of course, it could be one of those fairly rare six cylinder cars.
 Although the 289 had been the base V8 in the big cars since 1964, they were surprisingly uncommon in them.
 I used to wonder as a kid “why do they all seem to have the 352 or 390?”, when the Chevy 283 was still so ubiquitous.
 The reason was that Ford couldn’t make enough, due to the overwhelming success of the Mustang.
 By 1967, that eased a bit, and the 352 was finally sent packing.

-Having been a “Chevy Guy” in my childhood, it’s taken a while for me to acknowledge that the Fords in the classic sixties era were decidedly better built and trimmed.
+Having been a “Chevy Guy” in my childhood, it’s taken a while for me to acknowledge that the Fords in the classic sixties era were probably a bit better built and trimmed.
 I actually noticed it then, but prejudices die hard.
-Materials were a cut better.

 The era of full-sized fastbacks would soon be over; the Great Brougham Epoch was under way, and slick and shiny fastbacks were giving way to grained-vinyl and formal rooflines.
 Some 200,000 of these Galaxie 500 2-door hardtops were sold in 1967.
 In 1968? just over one-third that amount (69k).
 This ’67 really was the swansong of the big sporty hardtop coupe.
 Change was in the air.